 Because we, the filmmakers of "Same-Sex Attracted" are also LGBTQ and were current BYU students for the majority of filming, other students were finally willing to share their stories to a camera.

-Zoie studied Graphic Design at BYU until they finished in December 2016.
+Zoie studied Graphic Design at BYU.
 They have a large portfolio of both corporate and freelance work, and owns a media production company that specializes in video production.
 Zoie has a passion for empowering the voiceless and believes film is the best medium to tell their stories.

 Holly Tuckett has contributed to more than 40 narrative and documentary and television productions, including National Geographic, Discovery, American Idol and NBC Olympics.
 Most recently, Holly shot and directed Church & State (2018), the heavy-hitting documentary about the political turmoil surrounding legalizing same-sex marriage in Utah.
 As an accomplished LGBT filmmaker herself, Holly has been a champion for “Same-Sex Attracted”.